tylertitsworth/5th-age-srd/Classes/Bard.md

 ## Gear

-At 1st level, bards start with non-magical musical instruments, a melee and ranged weapon of their choice, some form of light armor, and any other minor elements of gear their backgrounds suggest.
+At 1st level, bards start with non-magical musical instruments, a melee and ranged weapon of their choice, some form of light armor, and any other minor elements of gear their background suggests.

 ### Gold Pieces